Scroll Saw Patterns and Where to Find Them

 How to Apply Scroll Saw Patterns to the Wood.

 Once upon a time, a very smart individual came up with a great idea.
 Use packing tape to hold the pattern on the wood.
 Using tape seemed to lubricate the blade.
-As a result, it kept the blade cooler and reduced burning the wood.
+As a result, it kept the blade cooler and helped prevent burning the wood.
 It also prolonged the life of the blade.
 Most of us have been using this method ever since.

 There are a few different ways to do this.